East Timorese Young Adult Leaders Are Thriving

-You may not know this part, but while Amena was in the States those years she also fell in love.
-Joel Cooper moved to Timor in 2017 and they married.
-Now the two are off to America again.
-Amena hopes to finish her Bachelor’s in medical laboratory science (she earned her AAS from Lake Superior College).
-It’s been a joy and privilege to get to know Amena and accompany her journey for the past 10 years.
-We wish her the best in the States this time around and hope they come back to Timor before too long!
+While Amena was in the States those years, she also fell in love!
+Former Global Ministries Global Mission Intern, Joel Cooper, moved to East Timor in 2017, and they married.
+Now the two are off to U.S. again.
+Amena hopes to finish her Bachelor’s in medical laboratory science.
+It has been a joy and privilege to get to know Amena and accompany her journey for the past 10 years.
+We wish her and Joel the best in the States this time around and we hope they return to East Timor before too long!

-Alberto Viegas was the pastoral intern when we got back to Timor in 2016.
-Since August 2017, he’s been studying for his master’s in theology in Kupang, West Timor, Indonesia.
-Alberto showed up in Lospalos in April 2019 to do the research for his thesis.
-His topic is the church and poverty.
-Over the next couple of months, he’ll be visiting congregation members, conducting interviews, and linking his research with perspectives of the various theologians he’s been studying.
+Alberto Viegas was serving as a Pastoral Intern when we began our current mission appointment in East Timor in 2016.
+Alberto began studies for his master’s degree in theology in Kupang, West Timor, Indonesia, in August 2017.
+In April 2019, Alberto returned to Lospalos to do the research for his thesis.
+His topic is The Church and Poverty.
+Over the next few months, he will be visiting church members, conducting interviews, and linking his research with perspectives of the various theologians he’s been studying.
 Exciting!
-Tom is really looking forward to accompanying him the next couple months in his work here in Lospalos.

-Last but most certainly not least is Akito Dias.
-Akito has worked at Clinic Immanuel for 5 years.
-He gained an interest in laboratory technology from Amena who taught him the basics before she left in 2012.
-Last year Akito decided to go back to school and start a formal program in lab technology which is great because people with those skills are few and far between here.
-We are thankful to Global Ministries for his scholarship and glad that Akito plans to come back to Lospalos to work when he finishes his program.
+Akito Dias has worked at Clinic Immanuel for five years, and learned the basics in medical laboratory technology.
+In 2018, he decided to go back to school and start a formal program in lab technology.
+He plans to come back to Lospalos to work when he finishes his program.

 Tom and Monica Liddle serve with the Protestant Church of East Timor (IPTL).
 Mission Co-worker appointments are made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, and your special gifts.